Drill Bit Countersinks: Types, Functions, and How to Choose the Right One

 Q: What’s the difference between a countersink and a counterbore?

-Q: Can I use a drill bit as a countersink?
+Q: Can I use a regular drill bit as a countersink?

-A: No, drill bits lack the angled cutting edges needed for chamfering.
-Always use a dedicated countersink tool.
+A: No, regular drill bits lack the angled design needed for proper countersinking.

-Q: How do I prevent chatter when using a countersink?
+Q: How do I prevent chatter when countersinking?

-A: 82° is standard for flat-head screws, but 90° and 120° are also common for specific applications.
+A: 82° is standard for flat-head screws, while 90° is common for general purposes.